mcarlod/BookHive/README.md

-# 📚 Bookworm App
+# 📚 BookHive

-**Bookworm** is a cross-platform book recommendation app built with **React Native** for mobile and **Node.js + Express + MongoDB** for the backend.
+**BookHive** is a cross-platform book recommendation app built with **React Native** for mobile and **Node.js + Express + MongoDB** for the backend.
 Users can sign up, log in, share book recommendations, browse others’ posts, and manage their profile.

 ---